Fashion and Textile Designer Brooklyn, NY

 A descendent of Mennonite missionaries, Elena spent her childhood moving between Pennsylvania, Oregon, and Japan.
 She spent her formative years in Tokyo and frequented the trendy neighborhood of Harajuku, soaking in the avant-garde fashions parading the streets.

-After studying fine art, design, and history in Oregon and Montreal, she moved to NYC in 2007.
-She cut her chops in the fashion industry working full time as a costume designer for Courtney Love, and for the clothing labels Electric Feathers and Mandate of Heaven.
+After moving to NYC in 2007.
+She cut her chops in the fashion industry working full time as a costume designer for Courtney Love, and for the indie fashion label Electric Feathers.

-In 2015, while completing her BFA in Textiles, she won the George T. Dorsch Art Historical Award, which enabled her to go on a four-month trip across Europe to study the historical art lacemaking.
-Upon her return she founded the Brooklyn Lace Guild, an organization devoted to preserving the art of hand-lacemaking that meets monthly at the Textile Arts Center in Brooklyn.
-She also teaches bobbin lace classes regularly at the Textile Arts Center.
+While completing her BFA in Textiles in 2015, she won the George T. Dorsch Art Historical Award, which enabled her to go on a four-month trip across Europe to study the historical art lacemaking.
+Upon her return she founded the Brooklyn Lace Guild, an organization devoted to preserving the art of hand-making lace that meets monthly at the Textile Arts Center in Brooklyn.

 June 2013 – Present • Brooklyn, NY